Goldilocks and the Three Bears

 Vocabulary Spotlight

-• Cozy – warm, comfortable and inviting
+• Cozy – warm, comfortable and inviting.

-Parent and Teacher Discussion Questions for Goldilocks and the Three Bears
+Discussion Questions for Goldilocks and the Three Bears

 1. Why was it wrong for Goldilocks to go into the bears’ cottage without permission?